marijnkampf/Random-Photo-Screensaver/readme.md

 -------
 Copyright (C) 2005-2014 Marijn Kampf <marijn (at) abscreensavers (dot) com>

-Random Photo Screensaver is free software (http://www.gnu.org/philosophy/free-sw.html); you can redistribute it and/or modify it under the terms of the GNU General Public License (http://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+Random Photo Screensaver(tm) is free software (http://www.gnu.org/philosophy/free-sw.html); you can redistribute it and/or modify it under the terms of the GNU General Public License (http://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-You may use this software on a trial basis free of charge for up to thirty (30) days in order to ascertain its usefulness for your purposes.
-Beyond that time, you are required to either remit payment (http://www.abscreensavers.com/rps/donation) for its use, or remove it from your computer.
+The Random Photo Screensaver, abScreensavers.com names and logos are trademarks and may not be used in third party releases without written permission.
+See [list of trademarks](http://www.abscreensavers.com/random-photo-screensaver/open-source/trademarks).
+In short, if you release a separate version you have to change the name and logos of your screensaver.

 Alternatively, Random Photo Screensaver is also available with a commercial license, which allows it to be used in closed-source projects.
 Contact me (http://www.abscreensavers.com/contact) for more information.